gangmuk/gangmuk.github.io/_posts/2025-12-02-my-way-of-understanding-vllm-v1-scheduling-algorithm.md

 #### Phase 1: Scheduling Running Requests

 The scheduler processes all requests currently in the `RUNNING` queue.
 It iterates through them one by one in FCFS order (based on when they were admitted).
+It has two steps, 1.
+Calculate Tokens and 2.
+Allocate & Schedule.
+In *1.
+Calculate Tokens*, the scheduler determines the number of tokens to execute (`num_tokens`).
+In *2.
+Allocate & Schedule*, the scheduler attempts to allocate KV cache blocks for these tokens.

-The following steps (the above 1., and 2.) are performed sequentially for each request before moving to the next request.
+The following steps are performed sequentially for each request before moving to the next request.

+##### 1. Calculate Tokens
-1. Calculate Tokens: The scheduler determines the number of tokens to execute (`num_tokens`) by starting with the base calculation: `num_tokens = min(tokens_remaining, long_prefill_token_threshold, token_budget, max_model_len - 1 - num_computed_tokens)`
+The scheduler determines the number of tokens to execute (`num_tokens`) by starting with the base calculation: `num_tokens = min(tokens_remaining, long_prefill_token_threshold, token_budget, max_model_len - 1 - num_computed_tokens)`

 * Standard Prefill: `num_tokens` = Total Prompt Length (since `computed=0`).
 * Chunked Prefill (Resumed): `num_tokens` = Remaining Prompt Length (e.g., `2000 - 512 = 1488`).